 If you need immediate medical attention, go to A&E. If you're 'walking wounded' and discover an injury a day or so later, visit your GP.
 Either way, you then have evidence that you were hurt in the incident – and of when it happened.
 Don't just swallow painkillers and soldier on.
 Leaving a minor injury untreated could mean it gets worse, so don’t wait to get it checked out.

 Irrespective of whether there may be a criminal case, a solicitor can provide legal advice following a cycling accident as well as pursue a civil claim for damages to you or your property on your behalf.
 It's worth talking to a solicitor who specialises in cycling accidents; search online for 'solicitor cycling accidents'.
 Members of cycling organisations such as British Cycling, CTC, and London Cycling Campaign get access to cycling solicitors as a membership perk.

 9. Deal only with your own insurer

 Cyclists don't have to have vehicle insurance like motorists, but you can get accident cover and third-party liability cover through:

 - Some cycle insurance policies such as Cycleguard.

 Pass on any correspondence from a third party to your own insurer.
 Don't deal directly with anyone else's insurer, especially if they make an immediate offer.

 10. Keep damaged goods – and receipts

-If your bike or its accessories are damaged, don't fix or replace them immediately.
-Take the bike to your local shop and get a quote for repairs, in writing.
+If your bike or its accessories are damaged as the result of an accident, don't fix or replace them immediately.
+Take the bike to your local bike shop and get a quote for repairs, in writing.
 If the bike is a write-off, get a quote for a like-for-like replacement.
 If you incur costs because of the accident – for example, public transport costs because you are unable to cycle – keep all your receipts.

 Rain showers are inevitable in the UK.
 Here’s a selection of tips to keep you safe and dry throughout the year.